 Support the 3SG representatives on partnerships and boards as appropriate.

-Encourage joined up communications across the sector as well as share resources and expertise.
+Encourage joined up communications across the sector as well as the sharing of resources and expertise.

 Be a focal point for receiving and disseminating strategic information.

-A platform to promote & raise awareness of the activities of volunteers & 3rd sector organisations operating in B&NES.
+A platform to promote and raise awareness of the activities of volunteers & 3rd sector organisations operating in B&NES.

-- Celebrate Success - Each year the Chairman's Community Awards recognise the valuable efforts of volunteers across Bath and North East Somerset Council.
-The Awards open in June each year.
+- Celebrate Success - Each year the Council's Community Awards recognise the valuable efforts of volunteers across Bath and North East Somerset Council.
 Don't forgot to nominate someone you know deserving of an award.

 Research and statistics

-- Get Info and data - Check out our dedicated website providing information and data about Bath & North East Somerset.
+Useful to provide evidence of need for funding applications.
+Check out our Strategic Evidence Base providing information and data about Bath & North East Somerset.

 The hyperlinks to third party websites are provided for the convenience of users only.
 Bath & North East Somerset Council does not endorse the views or information held within such websites, the websites themselves, or the owners and operators of the websites, and is unable to grant permission to use material found on such sites.
 Bath & North East Somerset Council also reserves the right to remove hyperlinks or content as it deems appropriate and at any time.